x4Cx58x54/writing/docs/scribbles/posts/maths/chebyshev-center.md

 [^wikivertexenumeration]: [Vertex enumeration problem - Wikipedia](https://en.wikipedia.org/wiki/Vertex_enumeration_problem)
 [^scipyhalfspaceintersection]: [scipy.spatial.HalfspaceIntersection](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.HalfspaceIntersection.html)

-This starts with another question: what are the corner points of the feasible region of a set of linear inequalities?
+This starts with another question: what are the corner points of the feasible region of a set of linear inequalities? <!-- more -->
 It is called vertex enumeration problem[^wikivertexenumeration].

 Since we already know the linear inequalities $a_i^\top x \le b_i, ~i = 1, \cdots, m$, It can be easily solved by `scipy.spatial.HalfspaceIntersection`[^scipyhalfspaceintersection], if we specify an interior point of the feasible region.